ucsb-cs24/s25/_lab/lab05.md

 ---
 layout: lab
 num: lab05
-ready: false
+ready: true
 desc: "Implementing a min-heap"
 assigned: 2025-05-09 9:00:00.00-8
 due: 2025-05-23 23:59:00.00-8
 ---

 # Collaboration policy
-The lab may be done solo.
+The lab may be done solo or with a partner.

 # Goals for this lab

 By the time you have completed this lab, you should be able to

 * Understand the purpose and behavior of a priority queue
-* Understand how to implement an array-based heap
+* Understand how to implement a vector-based binary heap implementation.

-This lab may be done with a partner

 ## Step by Step Instructions